nbursa/e-comm-api/README.md

 This project is API for managing products and their categories built using the Gin framework in Go.
 It serves as a simple API for managing products and their categories.

+**🚧 Work In Progress 🚧**

+## Client Application

+The client application for this backend can be found at the following repository: [E-commerce Platform Client](https://github.com/nbursa/e-commerce-platform).
+This client app provides a user-friendly interface for interacting with the API, allowing users to browse products.

 ## Setup Instructions

 1. **Clone the repository:**